vplesko/OrbLang/doc/examples/02_Fibonacci/README.md

     = ([] a 1) 1;
 ```

 `sym` is used to declare variables.
-Here, `a` is an array of 3 `u32`s.
-Its element at index 2 will be the latest calculated number in the sequence. `[]` is the indexing operator.
+Here, `a` is an array of 3 `u32`s. `[]` is the indexing operator.

+Element at index 2 of `a` will be the latest calculated number in the sequence.
+Let's repeatedly calculate the next Fibonacci number, then update the first two elements of `a` to prepare for the next iteration.

 ```
     times (- n 1) {